 Hostage for MacGuffin

 "Seize something [the enemy] cherishes and he will conform to your desires."A variation on the Hostage Situation and Put Down Your Gun and Step Away.
 The villains have captured... someone.
 Anyone.
 Usually a family member or loved one, but it really could just be the guy down the street, because the main character loves everyone.
 The Villains are willing to propose a trade.
 Give them the superpowered item that will let them conquer the Earth and kill far more people than just their one hostage, or they will kill their hostage.
 The good guys not only go through with it, it's apparent that they would in fact completely honor their side of the deal.
-But all hope is not lost, because the villain, halfway through the deal and before completely securing the super-doohickey will doublecross the heroes, usually resulting in their defeat.
+But all hope is not lost, because the villain, halfway through the deal and before completely securing the super-doohickey will doublecross the heroes, usually resulting in their defeat since it voids the agreement.
 They could have just taken the Crystal Of Ridiculous Levels Of Power but no, they just had to sneer at the heroes and attempt to kill someone completely irrelevant to their goal.
 It just goes to show that man's worst enemy is often himself.
 Played straight, this trope often turns into a nasty Straw Vulcan where handing the MacGuffin over is obviously the wrong choice, succeeding only by sheer dumb luck.
 If it succeeds at all.
 In Super Sentai, for instance, the villain is likely to blow up a few buildings afterwards, but who cares?
 The hostage with a human face is saved.
 Fortunately, not all heroes are that stupid.
 If there's a decoy MacGuffin kicking around, they might be able to pass that off as the real one.
 If you have a particularly Genre Savvy protagonist or an Anti-Hero, most often time's they'll subvert this trope by throwing the item in the air or threatening to destroy it anyway, causing the villain to panic and make a mistake.
 They can even avert this trope altogether by just shooting the villain or destroying said item on the spot.
 Common in videogames; the villains usually let the heroes collect the seven whatevers and then step in with a trade.
 The games will even tease you with the choice of not doing it, But Thou Must.
 See also Friend or Idol Decision and I Have Your Wife.
 This can be the beginning of an Unhand Them, Villain!.

 —Sun Tzu, The Art of War